-Read through the full question carefully
+1. Read through the full question carefully

-Answer the Easiest Questions First
+2. Answer the Easiest Questions First

 Moving through the test quickly while answering those easy questions will also help boost your confidence and calm your fears.
 Test takers tend to perform much better when they feel more confident and less anxious.

-Answer the Question BEFORE Reading the Answers Provided
+3. Answer the Question BEFORE Reading the Answers Provided

-Eliminate the Obviously Wrong Choices
+4. Eliminate the Obviously Wrong Choices

-Consider ALL The Answer Choices Before Marking Your Final Answer
+5. Consider ALL The Answer Choices Before Marking Your Final Answer

-We said it before, the questions and answers provided are designed to trick you.
+We said it earlier: the questions and answers provided are designed to trick you.
 Even if you know the answer to the question, don’t rush to mark it on the test paper.
 First, take a look at the answer choices.
 Is one of the choices ‘All of the above’?
-If it is, you must first make there that there isn’t more than one correct answer to the question.
+If it is, you must first make sure that there isn’t more than one correct answer to the question.

 Go through the answer choices again.
 Can you identify at least 2 correct answers to the question?
 If you do, ‘All of the above’ is most likely the correct option.

-Read Those Passage Introductions
+6. Carefully Read Those Passage Introductions

 Most passages will have a little introductory passage in italics.
 It can be tempting to ignore the passage introduction in an attempt to save some time.
 This is a mistake and one that could cost you even more time in the end.
 These introductory passages are meant to give you a better understanding of the context of the passage that follows.
 Without reading the introduction, you may find it difficult to answer the question asked.
 On the other hand, you may arrive at a wrong understanding and answer the question incorrectly.
-Either ways, skipping the passage introduction could cost you.

-Highlight Key Points in Long Questions & Passages
+7. Highlight Key Points in Long Questions & Passages

 Does a question or passage appear too long with multiple ideas or subsections integrated into it?
 Overly long questions and passages can be challenging to understand and difficult to answer.
 One way to simplify it is to mark key points as you come across them.
 With the key points highlighted, you won’t have to waste time reading the whole question again to locate the answers.

-Have Time Left Over?
+9. Have Time Left Over?
 Review Your Answers